Is this it for Former President Trump? Have we uncovered the final nail in the coffin?

 Former President Donald Trump has not been having the best of luck lately.
-It seems as though he is caught in one scandal after another, each one hurting his 2024 campaign more than the last.
+It seems he is caught in one scandal after another, each hurting his 2024 campaign more than the last.

 The latest controversy is an alleged bribery scheme by a real estate developer to get two criminals pardoned by Trump.

 U.S. House Natural Resources Committee Chairman Raul Grijalva and Representative Katie Porter allege that real estate developer Mike Ingram secured pardons for Dwight and Steve Hammond, who were convicted in 2012 for setting public fires on public land they leased and illegally killing deer on that land.

 Ingram, coincidentally, was already familiar with the Natural Resource Committee, as he was the subject of its first criminal referral for another alleged bribery case.
 Grijalva and Porter have accused Ingram of making a $10,000 donation to America First Action, Inc. Super PAC in an attempt to get the Hammonds pardoned.